Haptic-ACT: Bridging Human Intuition with Compliant Robotic Manipulation via Immersive VR: Results and Discussion

 \subsection{Simulation Results}

 We first evaluated the performance of Haptic-ACT and ACT in the MuJoCo simulator.
 As shown in Fig.~\ref{fig:4}\textbf{(a)}, the average contact forces for the five fingers during 50 pick-and-place manipulations were analyzed.
 The results indicate that both the average and distributed forces for Haptic-ACT are approximately 15\% lower than those for ACT, suggesting that Haptic-ACT achieves more compliant and softer grasps compared to the original ACT.
 Additionally, Haptic-ACT more closely mimics the demonstrations, as indicated by the similarity between the contact force curves and those observed in the demonstrations.
+Table~\ref{table:2} indicates that despite contact force is reduced significantly, the success rate remains the same for Haptic-ACT and ACT.

-Further investigation, detailed in Fig.~\ref{fig:5}\textbf{(a)}, reveals that the contact forces for each finger in Haptic-ACT, with the exception of the pinky, are lower than those in ACT.
-Notably, the contact force for the thumb in Haptic-ACT is approximately 30\% lower compared to ACT.
-Although the pinky force is slightly higher, it remains relatively close to zero and does not significantly affect the grasping performance.
+A Student’s t-test was also conducted to compare the contact forces between Haptic-ACT and ACT.
+As shown in Fig.~\ref{fig:6}\textbf{(a)}, the thumb in Haptic-ACT exhibits significantly lower (approximately 30\% lower) contact force than in ACT (p \textless \ 0.001), with similar reductions observed for the index and middle fingers (p \textless \ 0.01).
+The ring finger also shows a notable decrease (p \textless \ 0.01), while the pinky remains statistically unchanged.
+However, the pinky force remains relatively close to zero and does not significantly affect the grasping performance.
 Thus, the slightly elevated pinky force is acceptable and does not detract from the overall effectiveness of the grasp.
+These results confirm that Haptic-ACT enables softer and more compliant grasps, closely resembling human demonstrations and improving manipulation of delicate objects.

 In summary, the simulation results demonstrate that Haptic-ACT achieves softer grasps in the pick-and-place manipulation task, which is particularly beneficial for handling deformable objects such as paper cups and fruits, where gentle and controlled grasping is essential to avoid damage and ensure effective manipulation.
 This improvement suggests that Haptic-ACT could be highly beneficial in real-world applications requiring delicate handling.